 - Slocan is a village in economic transition: the mill closure has had a great impact, yet it opens up new opportunities.
 Young people and retirees are moving in and buying homes.
 There is vibrancy and change in the air.
 Seniors’ housing will not only contribute to the economy and culture, but seniors will benefit greatly from all that Slocan has to offer.

-- The Village of Slocan is excited about this project and wants to make it happen.
+- The Village of Slocan is excited about this project and did everything they could to make it happen.
 They have done everything in their power to say “yes!” to whatever this project needs to be sustainable and affordable for valley seniors.

-- The Village of Slocan has offered 8 village lots for us to build on and they have started the rezoning process.
-We have drafted an MOU and a 99-year land lease ($1/year) and are in the process of signing these documents.
+- The Village of Slocan leased 8 village lots for us to build on and rezoned it to residential.
+We have signed a 99-year land lease ($1/year).

 - The Village of Slocan granted $4,500 of their 2015-16 CIP funds for a feasibility/business plan.
 They have allocated $15,000 in Village funds to improve the septic system this project will share with the Wellness Centre.
-They have granted $10,000 from their 2016-2017 CIP funds for bricks and mortar for this project.
-Plus they have built a storage shed for our donated wood and other pubic works storage.
+They have granted $10,000 from their 2016-2017 CIP funds for bricks and mortar for this project plus they granted $7,500 from their 2017-18 CIP funds to help install the very expensive sprinkler system.
+Plus they built a storage shed for our donated wood and now it is used for other pubic works storage.

 - The Village of Slocan has held community consultation sessions and keeps an open door for us.
 This project would not be possible without such a willing and capable local government.

-At this time we are pleased to open up our wait list for tenancy in Slocan City Suites.
-To download an application, please click this link to obtain a copy of the application.
+To download an application, please click this link .
 Instructions for completion are included in the application package.

-We have criteria for Slocan City Suites.
+Often people are curious about the criteria for tenancy at the Slocan City Suites.
 We do place importance on a person’s ties to the Slocan Valley, family and friends.
 But that is not the sole criteria.
 We also consider need, health and other factors.
-A person must be able to live independently in our units, though of course as with any other renter anywhere, they can bring in home support or other support workers at their own cost.
+Most importantly a person must be able to live independently in our units, though of course as with any other renter anywhere, they can bring in home support or other support workers at their own cost.

 Support from our Elected Representatives